Quantum Coulomb glass on the Bethe lattice: Discussion

 We have also computed the local density of states.
 In the electron glass phase, this typically consists of sharp resonances, located around some renormalized Hartree energies, whose distribution also exhibits a pseudogap.
 These resonances become sharper and sharper as one approaches the Fermi energy, but retain their finite width, even at the Fermi surface, indicating again that these states remain extended even in the glass phase.

-We have also constructed the full thermodynamic mean field description of the disordered t--V model, and analyzed its thermodynamic properties in both phases.
-Our present results are not yet accurate enough to access the critical behavior and to confirm the results of a Landau functional approach~\cite{{Landau1,Landau2}}.
-Nevertheless, while we do obtain a continuous free energy, our numerical results are more consistent with a jump in the entropy, and are suggestive of a first order transition into the quantum glass phase, clearly conflicting with a Landau approach.
-The observed behavior of the entropy, however, may well be a numerical artifact of IPT.
-Further, very accurate continuous time quantum Monte-Carlo computations would be necessary within the replica symmetry broken phase to resolve (or confirm) this controversy.
+We have also constructed the full thermodynamic mean field description of the disordered $t-V$ model, and analyzed its thermodynamic properties in both phases.
+We obtain a continuous free energy, however, our present results are not yet accurate enough to distinguish between a continuous phase transition and a first order entropy jump.
+While the entropy calculation remains inconclusive, the apparent continuous behavior of the glass order parameter at the phase boundary, as well as the lack of numerical evidence for a mixed phase characteristic of first order transitions, points towards a continuous glass transition, in accordance with the results of a Landau functional approach~\cite{Landau1,Landau2}.
+Further, very accurate continuous time quantum Monte-Carlo computations for the entropy within the replica symmetry broken phase could provide more evidence for this conclusion.

 As mentioned above, the absence of the insulating electron glass phase is an artifact of the infinite coordination limit.
 However, the unavoidably metallic glass phase emerging in this model is relevant for many metallic disordered systems, which exhibit glassy behavior.
 Amorphous polycrystaline solids~\cite{Ovadyahu2007} or granular metals~\cite{Delahaye2008} are such examples, but metallic electron glass phases can be observed in certain two dimensional systems~\cite{Popovic2002,Popovic2002b}.
-Thorough studies of $\rm{Na}^{+}$ doped silicon MOSFETs reveal a metal insulator transition at a carrier density, $n\approx n_c$, and an intermediate metallic glass phase emerges on the metallic side of the transition at concentrations $n_g>n> n_c$, as evidenced by low frequency resistance noise~\cite{Popovic2002b} and ageing~\cite{Popovic2007} experiments on low mobility samples.
+Thorough studies of $\rm{Na}^{+}$ doped silicon MOSFETs reveal a metal insulator transition at a carrier density, $n\approx n_c$, and an intermediate metallic glass phase emerges on the metallic side of the transition at concentrations $n_g>n> n_c$, as evidenced by low frequency resistance noise~\cite{Popovic2002b} and ageing~\cite{DraganaPopovic_memory} experiments on low mobility samples.
 A metallic glass phase could also be experimentally realized in ultracold atomic settings, by placing fermionic atoms into a multi-mode cavity ~\cite{Muller2012LongRange}.